-The surveillance workshop was held on the 23 and 24 of March 2022, immediately after the final workshop of the Surveillance Networks funded under the 2018 Surveillance Network call.
+The surveillance workshop was organised by the Coordination and Support Action (CSA) DESIGN One Health AntiMicrobial Resistance (DESIGN OH AMR).
+The workshop was carried out by JPIAMR together with the Italian Ministry of Health on the 23 and 24 of March 2022, immediately after the final workshop of the Surveillance Networks funded under the 2018 Surveillance Network call.